 The analysis of each public facility provided below represents an analysis of the new impacts generated by the development.
-Proposed impacts are based upon the proposed development, consisting of 3 single-family residential units (Lot 4A of the proposed subdivision is presently developed).
+Proposed impacts are based upon the proposed net increase in development potential, consisting of 3 additional single-family residential units.

 At present, the impacts which would be generated by the proposed development are acceptable and are not anticipated to degrade the Level of Service (LOS) of any public facility.